 HPUE like mobile routers that have 6 times the power of cell phones, that's 1.25 watts rather than 0.2 watts.
 Using external antennas they can expand FirstNet coverage in fringe areas to all first responders on the call.

+Here's a couple articles on how FirstNet can reduce future capital costs for two-way radios while providing PTT Push-to-talk communications and all the advantages of broadband while increasing coverage.
 One rural California fire district plans to lower its future LMR (Land Mobile Radio) capital costs about 60% by supplementing its VHF radio system with BeOn push-to-talk service from L3Harris delivered over FirstNet as part of a local public-private partnership that includes sharing tower sites, according to the fire chief spearheading the plan.
 (BeOn push-to-talk service is similar to Zello)

 On March 27 2019, the State of Arizona held a public safety broadband forum for first responders, public administrators, and IT support personnel to discuss FirstNet and its impact on the state’s public safety broadband needs.
 More than 60 local, state, and federal public safety officials gathered in Phoenix to hear from government and industry leaders about the latest developments in FirstNet’s capabilities, discuss their network operational needs, and learn about recent FirstNet use cases.